DRemarque/Dada2Do/README.md

 * One folder with all fastq files to be analysed together and access to write new files into that folder.

 # How to use the pipeline?
-Please view the manual in the documentation folder
+Please view the pipeline manual :)

 # R package dependencies
 BiocManager <br />